3kwa/cherrypy-dotcloud/README.rst

 Dependencies
 ------------

-CherryPy_ doesn't support Redis_ backend out of the box.
+CherryPy_ doesn't support Redis_ as a backend out of the box.
 The cherrys_ python package comes to the rescue ;) First let's add 2 lines to our requirements.txt

 ::